-He holds and has held positions as Chairperson of the Board of Statutory Auditors and Standing Auditor, as well as Chairperson of the Supervisory Body pursuant to Legislative Decree 231/2001, in companies of national and international importance, including listed companies.
+He holds and has held positions as Chairperson of the Board of Statutory Auditors and Standing Auditor, as well as Chairperson of the Supervisory Body pursuant to Legislative Decree 231/2001, in complex large companies, including listed companies

-He is the Chairperson of the Board of Auditors of a number of scientific and cultural foundations and associations and has been the Chairperson of the Board of Statutory Auditors of Hospitals and Local Health Authorities.
-He serves as Chairperson of an Advisory Committee and an Investment Committee of two Real Estate Funds (one of which is listed).
+He is the Chairman of the Boards of Statutory Auditors for a number of scientific and cultural foundations and associations.
+He serves as the Chairperson of an Investment Committee for a listed real estate fund.
+He has lectured in teaching courses and participated as a speaker in conferences and seminars concerning the duties and responsibilities of the Board of Statutory Auditors

 He has been collaborating for many years with the Civil and Criminal Court and the Rome Court of Appeals as Technical Consultant to the judge, judicial administrator, judicial inspector, judicial custodian and special curator.